silinternational/terraform-modules/aws/ecr/README.md

 ## Optional Inputs

  - `force_delete` - When deleting this ECR repository, whether to proceed even if it contains images.
 See [the docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecr_repository) for the default value.
+NOTE: You have to apply a plan (with this set to `true`) for this to take effect.
+You can't simply add this after a failed destroy and then run another destroy plan.
  - `image_retention_count` - The number of images to retain in addition to any images identified by `image_retention_tags`.
 The images are sorted by the push time and the newest images are retained.
 If omitted or set to 0, no lifecycle rule will be created.
  - `image_retention_tags` - A list of image tags to retain.
 The latest image matching each tag in this list will be retained.
 The matching rule interprets these strings as a tag prefix, so an image tag that begins with a string in this list will match even if the actual tag is longer.
 No more than 999 tags may be specified in this list.